vtex/styleguide/react/components/EXPERIMENTAL_Charts/ScatterChart/README.md

 ### Chart Config

-You also can change the axis, grid, and the size of the container like the `LineChart`.
+You also can change the axis, grid and the size of the container like the `LineChart`.
 Follow the same instructions, described [here](/#/Components/Charts/LineChart?id=chart-config).